Frequently Asked Questions (FAQs)

 CAN YOU SUMMARIZE THE PROCEDURE FOR DV-LOTTERY WINNERS?

 The Global USA Green Card Organization will contact its clients who are selected as winners of the DV-Lottery as part of the service that it provides (this usually starts in May or June, after the DV-Lottery results are released).
-For the DV-2021 Green Card Lottery that was held in early 2020, the results will be made available starting in June 2020.
+For the DV-2021 Green Card Lottery that was held in early 2020, the results were made available starting in June 2020.
 When someone is selected as a winner of the DV-Lottery, the US State Department will post a winning notification letter which contains a bar code and a long Case Number on its E-DV website.
 A DV-Lottery participant will need to enter certain information on the E-DV website in order to check the status of their application (i.e., whether or not they were selected as a winner).
 It is very important to print out a copy of that winning notification letter and keep it in a safe place, because it will be required later during the Consular Interview procedure.
 A DV-Lottery winner will need to complete the online DS-260 form so that the US State Department’s Kentucky Consular Center (KCC) can schedule the Consular Interview.
 Before the Consular Interview takes place, the DV-Lottery winner and family members who were included on the application will need to have medical exams from an authorized physician, the Diversity Visa Application Fee must be paid, and other steps must be followed.
 The DV-Lottery winner and his/her family members must bring all of the required documents and photos to the US Embassy or Consulate on the scheduled date and time for the Consular Interview.
 If approved for US immigration, a Diversity Immigration Visa will be stamped on a page of each family member’s valid passport for entry into the United States within a certain time period.
 An Immigration Fee will also need to be paid online to the US Citizenship & Immigration Service (USCIS) agency so that the US Permanent Resident Green Card can be issued.
 The Green Card is carried by a Lawful Permanent Resident as a form of identification and proof of permanent residency status while living in the USA.
 The Global USA Green Card Organization offers its clients who are selected as winners of the DV-Lottery expert guidance through each step of the Consular Interview procedure to make sure all of the forms and documents are submitted correctly and to simplify the US immigration process for them.

 WHAT IS THE DV-LOTTERY REGISTRATION CONFIRMATION NUMBER?

 When someone successfully registers to participate in the Diversity Visa Lottery (registration takes place in the October-November time period), the US State Department will issue a long Confirmation Number which contains 16 characters, starting with the four-digit number for the DV-Year.
 For example, a DV-2021 Confirmation Number (issued in 2018) will start off with 2021, followed by a mix of 12 unique numbers and letters of the English alphabet.
 It is important to save the Confirmation Number, because it will be required to login to the E-DV website for the Status Check when the DV-Lottery results are made available (usually starting in early May) in order to check if the applicant was selected as a winner.
 Please note that the Global USA Green Card Organization will contact its clients who were selected as winners of the DV-Lottery (this usually occurs starting in May or June).
-For the DV-2021 Green Card Lottery that was held in early 2020, the results will be made available starting in June 2020.
+For the DV-2021 Green Card Lottery that was held in early 2020, the results were made available starting in June 2020.

 WHAT IS THE DV-LOTTERY SELECTEE (WINNER) CASE NUMBER?